zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/fields/textarea.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-The **Textarea Element** displays a [\<textarea\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) HTML element, use it to allow users entering a sizeable amount of free-form text, for example a comment on a review or feedback form.
+The **Textarea Element** displays a [\<textarea\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) HTML element, use it to allow users entering a sizeable amount of free-form text, for example, a comment on a review or feedback form.

 ![Textarea Element](/assets/ytp/forms/fields/textarea.webp)